swaroopch/byte-of-python/io.md

 **How It Works**

+Note that we can create a new file object simply by using the `open` method.
+We open (or create it if it doesn't already exist) this file by using the built-in `open` function and specifying the name of the file and the mode in which we want to open the file.
+The mode can be a read mode (`'r'`), write mode (`'w'`) or append mode (`'a'`).
+We can also specify whether we are reading, writing, or appending in text mode (`'t'`) or binary mode (`'b'`).
+There are actually many more modes available and `help(open)` will give you more details about them.
+By default, `open()` considers the file to be a 't'ext file and opens it in 'r'ead mode.

 In our example, we first open/create the file in write text mode and use the `write` method of the file object to write  our string variable `poem` to the file and then we finally `close` the file.